 "Just cause" is an evolving concept of fairness that is applied to disciplinary actions taken against employees.
-"Just cause" includes elements of procedural due process, such as ensuring that the employee is informed with reasonable precision of the offense with which s/he is being charged and is given the opportunity to defend his/her behavior.
+"Just cause" includes elements of procedural due process, such as ensuring that employees are informed with reasonable precision of the offenses with which they are being charged and are given the opportunity to defend their behavior.
 "Just cause" also sets standards for measuring the appropriateness of the discipline.
 In this regard, the Ohio Supreme Court has explained: "the contractual right of the employer to discipline and discharge employees for 'just cause' requires the arbitrators to make two determinations in considering cases: (a) whether a cause for discipline exists and (b) whether the amount of discipline was proper under the circumstances."
 Miami Twp. v.
 Fraternal Order of Police (1998), 81 Ohio St.3d 269, 271- 272, 690.